 For years people asked if they could shoot with me.
-Now you can join me through a series of hands-on workshops where you’ll see how I work and the cameras and lenses I use.
-You’ll learn how to use the lighting techniques I’ve written about in magazines and books.
-During these informal sessions you’ll also get to ask questions and shoot photographs for your portfolio, providing a fully interactive experience A full model release is included.
+Now you can join me in a series of hands-on workshops on studio and infrared photography where you’ll see how I work and the cameras and lenses I use.
+You’ll learn to use techniques that I’ve written about in magazines and books.
+During these informal but hands-on sessions you can ask questions and shoot photographs for your portfolio, for a fully interactive experience.

 If you would like me to speak to your camera club, photo organization or convention, please read the Workshop FAQ, which contains answers to commonly asked questions.
-If it doesn’t answer your specific question, please click on Contact in the menu bar ask ask.
-I’ll usually get back to you within 24-hours.
+If it doesn’t answer your specific question, please click on Contact in the menu bar and ask.